ArenKDesai/Aren-s-Notes/botany lec.md

 For reproduction in flowers:
 - Sperm is in pollen from anthers
 - Ovules (w/ eggs) are in ovary
-- Pollination transfers pollen to ovule
+- Pollination transfers pollen to ovules
 -